AA and the Media

-Alcoholics Anonymous has a great deal of material, including articles, first person stories, DVDs, radio and television announcements, which are available for use by the media industry.
+Alcoholics Anonymous has a great deal of material, including articles, first person stories, DVDs, and radio announcements, which are available for use by the media industry.

 The following is one example of an article and we would be delighted to allow you to use this if it is appropriate.
 The only request we would make is that you contact us on 01904 644026 at our General Service Office to ask permission to publish or to discuss the material that is available.

 Alcoholics Anonymous works towards bringing more communication, understanding, respect and co-operation between AA and any professional person who works with alcoholics, so that more and more alcoholics may recover.

 Alcoholics Anonymous is a worldwide fellowship of men and women who help each other to stay sober.
 They offer the same help to anyone who has a drinking problem and wants to do something about it.
 Since members are all alcoholics themselves they have a special understanding of each other.
 They know what the illness feels like - and they have learned how to recover from it in AA.

 Like other illnesses, alcoholism strikes all sorts of people.
 So the men and women in AA are of all races and nationalities, all religions and no religion at all, they work at all occupations, are of any age.

 AA was started in 1935 by a New York stockbroker and an Ohio surgeon, who had both been "hopeless" drunks.
 At first, most AA members also had been seriously ill: their drinking had sent them to hospitals, sanatoriums or jails.
 But more and more people began to hear about AA and soon many alcoholics found they did not have to let their illness do that much damage.
 They could recover in AA before their health had been totally wrecked and while they still had their jobs and families.